arras-energy/gridlabd-old/docs/GLM/Directive/Clock.md

 The `timezone` property sets the time zone for the simulation.
 The time zone may be specified either as a ISO timezone, e.g., `PST+8PDT`, or a locale, e.g., `US/CA/San Francisco`.
 If the time zone is not specified the simulation will use `UTC`.

+## `runtime`

+The `runtime` property sets the duration of the simulation run.
+This will always be relative to the `starttime` and set the `stoptime` accordingly.
+Valid units are `s`, `m`, `h`, `d`, and `w` for seconds, minutes, hours, days, and weeks, respectively.

+Note that runtime units of months and years are not supported because they are not well-defined units.

 ## `starttime`

 The `starttime` property specifies when the simulation start.
 If no time zone is specified, the current time zone is used if it has been specified.
 Otherwise `UTC` is assumed.
 If no start time is specified, the current wall clock time is used.
 Note, `ISO8601` is supported.

+Note that the parameter `timestamp` is a synonym for `starttime`.

 ## `stoptime`